-Homeless programs support drop-in centers, shelters, and transitional housing programs operated by Community Action Agencies, tribal governments and other nonprofit organizations in order to prevent homelessness, providing safe shelter, and heightened ability of homeless households to secure and maintain stable, independent housing and economic self-reliance.
+Homeless programs support street outreach, drop-in centers, shelters, and transitional housing programs operated by Community Action Agencies, tribal governments and other nonprofit organizations.
+These programs work to prevent homelessness, provide safe shelter, and assist homeless households in securing and maintaining stable, independent housing and economic self-reliance.

 Programs receiving grant support from the Office of Economic Opportunity include:

 • The Minnesota Transitional Housing Program (THP) provides housing assistance (at congregate facilities and scattered-site apartments) and support services to people who are homeless.